-The Alabama Student Assistance Program funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least halftime.
-The institution receives a predetermined dollar amount for this program, and when that money is distributed on a first come basis availability at the institution.
-Students can receive a minimum of \$300 and a maximum of \$5,000 a year.
+The Leveraging Educational Assistance Partnership Program funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least half time.
+The institution receives a predetermined dollar for this program, and when that money is distributed, no more awards can be made from that program for that year.